Bab Al-Hara: Historical context

 Bab al-Hara takes place in the 1920s through the 1940s, a time when much the Middle East was colonized by Western powers.
 Syria was occupied by France and Palestine was occupied by The United Kingdom.
 Meanwhile, Jewish people were brought into Palestine by England after Prime Minister, Baldfour's Declaration to give the land of Palestine to Jewish people.
 Before the 1920s, the percentage of Jewish people in the region was very small (under 5%).
-The entire region including the current countries of Syria, Lebanon, Palestine was called "Great Syria" until European colonist occupied the land and divided it among them.
+The entire region including the current countries of Syria, Lebanon, Palestine was called "Greater Syria" until European colonist occupied the land and divided it among them.

 Some of the neighborhood men formed a resistance in Syria to fight France.
 This was shown at the end of the second installment of the series.
 Palestinians also formed a resistance to defend their lands from the British and the incoming Jewish people.
 Jewish people started coming into Palestine in larger and larger numbers.
 In 1948, the day that the British left (before the date told to the Palestinians, which helped the Jewish people there to wage a surprise attack), a full fledged war was waged and resulted in the occupation of most of Palestine (except for the West Bank, the Gaza Strip, and some land surrounding current Gaza).
 These areas, the Gulan heights, and Sinae from Egypt was occupied in 1967.
 Syrians were also helping Palestinians by especially sneaking weapons in.
 This was shown around the third installment of the series.

 Bab al-Hara depicts the last moments of Syrian society as it existed in its centuries-old Ottoman era make-up, just prior to the transition into the colonial and post-colonial period.
 The series' ouches emotions of nostalgia for this era partially which partially explains its massive popularity, an expression of the Arab world's nostalgia and yearning for a revolution that came after the cataclysmic turmoil and cultural identity crisis ushered in by the colonial period.